 Do you answer yes to any of the four questions below?

-If you do then a vehicle inspection service is going to help you safeguard your money and make a wise purchase:
+If you do then a ClickMechanic or AA vehicle inspection service is going to help you safeguard your money and make a wise purchase:

-If a car’s paintwork is in perfect condition and the car looks almost brand new are you far more likely to buy that vehicle?
+If the car paintwork is in perfect condition and looks almost brand new are you far more likely to buy that vehicle?
 (Based on a car that’s at least 40,000 miles)

 Yes or No?

 Flaws demonstrate the car is a genuine article due to signs of wear and tear.
-Exterior and interior defects signal the car hasn’t been repainted, suffered accidents and been repaired, and that the car isn’t carrying some kind of mileage discrepancy.
+Exterior and interior defects signal the car hasn’t been repainted, suffered accidents and been repaired and isn’t carrying some kind of mileage discrepancy.

-This means that a car that’s covered considerable mileage but has paintwork that looks practically brand new it may have suffered one or more problems, including:
+This means that a car that has covered considerable mileage but has paintwork that looks practically brand new it may have suffered one or more problems, including:

 - Have repainted panels to cover up stone chips and scratches

 - Have replacement panels such as doors, wings, bonnets, bumpers and seals as result of a major accident

 Do you pay little attention to the sound of the engine, especially when cold?

 Yes or No?

 Buying a car without listening to the engine from cold is a huge risk, even on low mileage cars that can inherit mechanical problems as easily as aged and higher mileage vehicles.

 If you don’t listen to the engine because you’re unsure what a good engine sounds like, compared to a defected one, a car inspection service can be very helpful.